-Considering the above and after making appropriate enquiries and having reviewed and considered its dynamic Three Year Budget Plan as well as the monthly financial management reports produced by the School's finance team, the Governing Body has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future and certainly up to the end of the Academic Year 2022 - 2023 and beyond.
+The Governors are in correspondence with the ESFA regarding the financial situation of the school but have yet to receive a response as to how the ESFA will support the school.
+After making appropriate enquiries and having reviewed and considered its dynamic Three Year Budget Plan as well as the monthly financial management reports produced by the School's finance team, the Governing Body has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future and certainly up to the end of the Academic Year 2025 - 2026 and beyond.
 For this reason, it continues to adopt the going concern basis in preparing the financial statements.